pareshmaniyar/design-patterns/README.md

 Structural - How objects are interact
 Behavioural - How to objects distribute work

+Creational
+1. Singleton - only one instance like console.log
+2. Factory -
+3. Abstract factory
+4. Builder
+5. Prototype

 Behavioural
 1. Chain of responsibility, state, template - has a common method